paralevel/bookmark-checker-shortcut/README.md

 Options
 - Bookmark page
-- Select bookmarks to be removed <sub>(note: it's currently not possible to detect the containing folder of the bookmark in Shortcuts app)</sub>
+- Select bookmarks to be removed
 - Open “Bookmarks”

+Notes
+- When deleting bookmarks, it's currently not possible to display which folder a bookmark is in – if that's important, use the “Open ‘Bookmarks’” option instead
+- The last bookmark listed is the earliest one bookmarked